zspencer/www.zeespencer.com/musings/_posts/2013-03-21-choosing-kindness-over-condemnation.markdown

 tags: [love, poetry]
 ---

-It's easy when hurt to lash out.
+It's easy when hurt to lash out.<br />
 To crush those who caused me pain.

-It's hard when hurt to reach out.
+It's hard when hurt to reach out.<br />
 To comfort those who caused me pain.

 When I choose to be kind, I am forgotten.